-Breast reduction (like any surgery) involves incisions that naturally leave scars.
+Breast reduction (like any surgery) involves incisions.
 Many patients ask if breast reduction scarring will remain visible or what breast reduction scars will look like one year later.
-Breast reduction surgery scarring is a common concern of our patients, and Dr. Angelina Postoev understands this and makes every effort to place the incisions in strategic locations where they are best hidden.
+It is a common concern of our patients, and Dr. Angelina Postoev understands this and makes every effort to place the incisions in strategic locations where they are best hidden.
 It is her mission and the desire of the entire SurgiCare Arts team to ensure excellent results and impeccable aesthetic results.

-What Type of Incisions Are Made during Breast Reduction Surgery?
+What Types of Incisions Are Made during Breast Reduction Surgery?

 Breast reduction surgery and breast lift surgery involve very similar incisions.
 Different doctors have their preferred techniques when creating incisions for breast reduction surgery.
 The most widely used incisions for breast reduction are the inverted-T or anchor incisions.

 A consultation with your cosmetic surgeon should answer any questions and concerns you have regarding the incision technique that will be used during your breast reduction and what the resulting scar will look like.

 Where Are Incisions Made During Breast Reduction Surgery?